pingiun/BAPC2018-website/rules.md

 * Changing the composition of a team is only possible with the permission of the organisation and only before the start of the contest.
 * The organisation decides how many teams from each institution are allowed to compete.
 The organisation will consider the number of interested contestants from each institution.
 Teams consisting of 3 team members will get preference over teams with less members.
 * The organisation has the right to deny the participation of teams before the start of the contest.

+##### Photos

+* Participants and coaches agree that on the day of the contest, on-site, photos will be taken.
+Objection may be made to a photographer at any point.
+* The photos taken will be published on the website afterwards.
+In case someone objects to a photo in which he or she is recognizable, the photo will be immediately removed from the website.

 ##### Student teams
 A student team: